ayushTheunc/comp423-course-notes/docs/tutorials/rust-setup.md

    - **Mac**: Press `Cmd+Shift+P`.
 2. Select **Reopen in Container**.
 3. Wait for the container to build and initialize.

+!!! warning
+    Ensure Docker is running before reopening in the container.
+Otherwise, VS Code will not be able to build the container.

+---

 ### Step 5: Initialize a Rust Project in the Dev Container